 This strategy has several variations, such as:

-- Basing point pricing – the company defines certain cities as the starting point (base point) by which additional shipping costs are calculated.
+- Basing point pricing: The company defines certain cities as the starting point (base point) for calculating additional shipping costs.

-- Uniform delivered pricing – all customers pay a uniform delivery fee regardless of distance from the delivery point.
-Also known as single-zone pricing.
+- Uniform delivered pricing: All customers pay a uniform delivery fee regardless of distance from the delivery point.
+This is also known as single-zone pricing.

 Everyday low-pricing strategy